SumolX/hdzero-goggle-services/README.md

 ## Deployment
 copy ```pkg/hdzero-google-VERSION.tar``` to the root of your SD Card.

-HDZ Goggles will automatically install package when detected.
+HDZ Goggles will automatically install package when detected (Minimum Google FW Version: TBD).